 Travel time: 45 minutes

 Oranienburg is located at the terminus of the S1 line and is home to the Sachsenhausen concentration camp, which is now an open-air museum and memorial.
-Between 1936 and 1945, over 200,000 people were imprisoned here, of whom only around 3,000 were liberated by the Soviet forces at the end of the war.
-Admission to Sachsenhausen is free and the exhibitions provide a detailed overview of the history of the camp and its prisoners.
+Between 1936 and 1945, more than 200,000 people were imprisoned here, of whom only about 3,000 were liberated by Soviet forces at the end of the war.
+Admission to Sachsenhausen is free, and the exhibitions offer a detailed overview of the history of the camp and its prisoners.

 Potsdam